Invoke a Tesseract via `docker run`

-Since Tesseracts built via tesseract build are regular Docker images, they can be shared, pushed / pulled, and deployed like any other container.
+Tesseracts built via tesseract build are standard Docker images, so they can be shared, pushed, pulled, and deployed like any other container.

 # Invoke a Tesseract via `docker run`